jackHedaya/pure-realtime-stock/README.md

 ```

 #### .close()
-Should be ran at the end of your program to close the connection with Yahoo Finance. **If `close` is not called, the program will not exit.**
+Should be ran at the end of your program to close the connection with Robinhood. **If `close` is not called, the program will not exit.**
 ```js

 realtime.getPrice("ROKU").then(price => {